-On November 26th 2014 was the 40th birthday of Baileys, the world’s favourite liqueur.
+On November 16, 2014 was the 40 th birthday of Baileys, the world’s favorite liqueur.

-A little more information you can share with your ladies guests!
+A little more information you can share with your guests!

-- Many people credit the creation of Baileys to a single man – David Dand, who is often described as the “godfather of Baileys”.
-David had the vision of blending cream and whisky together with the ambition of creating a drink that was both suitable for the export market and one which would reflect the heritage and agricultural traditions of Ireland.
+- Many people credit the creation of Baileys to a single man, David Dand, who is often described as the “godfather of Baileys”.
+David had the vision of blending cream and Whisky together with the ambition of creating a drink that was both suitable for the export market and one that would reflect the heritage and agricultural traditions of Ireland.

-- A father and son duo have been at the centre of the Baileys success story.
+- A father and son duo have been at the center of the Baileys success story.
 Steve Wilson led the first team that invented Baileys Original 40 years ago.
-Nearly 40 years later, his son, Anthony Wilson then went on to be the principal scientist that invented Baileys Chocolat Luxe which launched in 2013.
+Nearly 40 years later, his son Anthony Wilson went on to be the principal scientist that invented other exciting Baileys innovations.

-- There are 40,000 Cows on 1,500 farms dedicated to producing cream for Baileys.
-The cream arrives at factory 36 hours after leaving the farm for optimum freshness.
+- There are 40,000 cows on 1,500 farms dedicated to producing cream for Baileys.
+The cream arrives at the factory 36 hours after leaving the farm for optimum freshness.
 36 hours from cow to bottle!

 - Baileys was launched in Australia by accident in the 1970s.
 Dand met the chief executive of an Australian drinks distributor in Amsterdam at a workshop, persuaded him to take 800 cases to Australia, and three weeks later another order came for 5,000 cases.
 It was a huge hit with the large Irish community, and newspapers even ran advertisements announcing they had Baileys back in their stores.

 - Baileys is sold in 160 countries worldwide.
-It is the world’s favourite liqueur brand and ranks as the 10th premium spirit brand in the world [Impact Data Bank 2014].
+It is the world’s favorite liqueur brand and ranks as the 10th premium spirit brand in the world [Impact Data Bank 2014].